 DUI?
 I am prescribed this medication.

-Can you be arrested for a DUI for driving after taking a prescription medication?
 Everyone knows the risk of drinking alcohol and driving.
-Few realize the potential for being arrested for driving after taking legally prescribed medications.
+Few realize the potential for being arrested for driving after taking legal prescription drugs.
 Approximately 15% of the DUI cases that come into my office are prescription drug DUIs.

-Just to be clear, I am not talking just about driving after abusing prescription medications.
-What I am speaking about here is operating a motor vehicle while taking prescription medication.
-It is not a defense to a DUI that you were taking the medication as prescribed.
+Just to be clear, what I am speaking about here is operating a motor vehicle while taking prescription medication.
+It is not a defense to a DUI that you take medication as prescribed.
+If your driving is impaired, in any way, you can be arrested for a DUI from legal use of medication.
+This includes over-the-counter medications.

 Drugs That Impair

-There are many drugs that, when taken as prescribed, can cause you to be legally impaired.
-Tranquilizers like Vicodin, Narcotic Pain Pills like Oxycotin, Sleep Medicines like Ambien and Seroquel, Antidepressants, Anti-anxiety Medications like Xanax, Cough Medicines like NyQuil, Antihistamines, Decongestants, and many other medications can impair your ability to drive, and be a basis to charge you with a DUI.
+There are many drugs that can cause you to be legally impaired, even when taken as prescribed.
+These prescription drugs can cause blurred vision, inability to focus, drowsiness, fainting, and other side effects that can impact your ability to operate a vehicle.
+Tranquilizers like Vicodin, Narcotic Pain Pills like Oxycotin, Sleep Medicines like Ambien and Seroquel, Antidepressants, Anti-anxiety Medications like Xanax, Cough Medicines like NyQuil, Antihistamines, Decongestants, and many other medications can impair your ability to drive.
+This impairment can lead to you being charged with a DUI.

 Prescription Drug DUI Investigation

-If you are on prescription drugs when the police stop you, they may investigate you for a DUI.
-The police officer is likely to investigate you first for a traditional alcohol DUI.
+If you are on prescription medications when the police stop you, they may investigate you for a DUI.
+The police officer will likely investigate you first for a traditional alcohol DUI.
 He will begin by performing the Standardized Field Sobriety Tests.
-These are the normal tests that they show on TV shows, like COPS; the Walk and Turn test, the Horizontal Gaze Nystagmus test, and the One Leg Stand test.
-The Officer then has you blow into a breath alcohol device.
-After you blow zeros, he will begin his investigation into other possible substances causing your perceived impairment.
+These are the normal tests that they show on TV shows, like COPS: the Walk and Turn test, the Horizontal Gaze Nystagmus test, and the One Leg Stand test.
+After the Field Sobriety Tests, the Officer will have you blow into a breath alcohol device.
+If you blow zeros, he will begin his investigation into other possible substances causing your perceived impairment.
 He is likely to call in a “Drug Recognition Expert”.
 The Drug Recognition Expert will conduct a battery of tests to try to approximate what type of medications or other drugs you may be on.
-Finally, he will then either have you submit a urine sample or draw your blood.
+Finally, he will either have you submit a urine sample or draw your blood.

 The officer will send your blood or urine to a lab.
 Within 4-8 weeks you will get a result back indicating the types of drugs that you have taken.
-The Drug Recognition Expert will hope that his prediction of what medications you had taken will be the ones that end up coming back on the lab results.
+The Drug Recognition Expert wait to see if the medications they predict will be the same that come back on the lab results.

 Drugs in Blood.
 Proof of Impairment?

-Part of the problem with prescription drug DUI cases is that just because you have a medicine come back in your blood does not necessarily mean you took it recently.
-For example, you may have taken Ambien the night before to help you sleep.
-Ambien could still be detected in your blood and urine the next day, even though you are no longer under the influence of that medication.
+One problem with prescription drug DUI cases is that a medication can be present in your blood test, even if you have not taken it recently.
+For example, maybe you took Ambien the night before to help you sleep.
+Ambien is still be detectable in your blood and urine the next day, even after you are no longer under the influence of it.
+Everyone is affected differently, but the drug reactions that impair motor skills, judgment, or alertness are considered just as dangerous as alcohol.
+Taking medications that affect your judgement and alertness can lead to dangerous driving or an accident.
+The Food and Drug Administration (FDA) strongly advises against driving while taking antihistamines and other over-the-counter medication.

 Craig Atkinson is the lead attorney at Atkinson Law Office,